NimbleStorage/container-examples/docs/CLOUD_NATIVE_TOOLING.md

 These are some of the key elements of Cloud Native Computing Tooling.

 - State stored in a Source Code Control System (SCCS).
-- Changes made to state is peer reviewed and automatically tested in non-production environments before merged and deployed.
+- Changes made to state are peer reviewed and automatically tested in non-production environments before being merged and deployed.
 - Industry standard IT automation tools are often used to implement changes.
 Ansible, Puppet, Salt and Chef are example tools.
 - Public clouds often provide CLIs to manage resources.
 These are great to prepare, inspect and test deployments with.
 - Configuration and deployment files are often written in a human and machine readable format, such as JSON, YAML or TOML.